tt405907/SudokuSolver/README.md

 # SudokuSolver
-Personal project to explore some new technologies (tkinter,backtracking,..)
+Personal project to explore some new technologies (tkinter,backtracking,opencv,...)

 ### Coming soon
 - Code cleanup (changing file names, classes and maybe some methods).